peterbrittain/asciimatics/doc/source/io.rst

 As of V1.7, you can also get keyboard events for Unicode characters outside the ASCII character set.
 These will also return the ordinal representation of the unicode character, just like the previous support for ASCII characters.

+If you are seeing random garbage instead, your system is probably not correctly configured for unicode.
+See :ref:`unicode-issues-ref` for how to fix this.

 MouseEvent
 ^^^^^^^^^^